Munawwar/preact-spa-starter-template/README.md

 </div>

-I suggest you to use a server anyway for other reasons.
+### Avoiding CORS latency

 If you put your index.html file on a static hosting service (like AWS S3), then where will your APIs be served from?
 On another sub-domain?
-But then every POST request will causes a CORS preflight, which slows down calls unnecessarily (even with Access-Control-Max-Age header, for every new URL path app needs to fetch, there will be one new preflight request).
+In that case, every POST request will causes a CORS preflight request (for me it adds 150ms), which slows down calls unnecessarily.
+Even with Access-Control-Max-Age header, for every new URL path app needs to fetch, there will be one new preflight request.
+Say you have an ID in your URL (e.g. `/orders/:orderId`), then every unique ID will cause a new CORS request even with Access-Control-Max-Age header.
 You can avoid CORS preflight requests altogether by having APIs on the same domain as the HTML.
-Also avoid cross domain cookie issues, by having APIs on the same domain.

-So you're thinking, "ok so where will JS,CSS,images be served from?".
-It can be served from the same server under same domain, or you could upload JS/CSS/images to a static hosting service and place that behind a CDN on a subdomain.
+You might be thinking, "ok so where will JS,CSS,images be served from?".
+It can be served from the same server under same domain.
+Or you could upload JS/CSS/images to a static hosting service.
 "Aha!
 But you just re-introduced CORS!".
 Nope. `<link>` and `<script>` tags can easily accommodate JS & CSS from a subdomain.
-You probably will use a CDN anyway if your backend server doesn't support HTTP/2 (I recommend HTTP/2 or above for static files; it reduces waterfall requests as most browsers limit number of parallel HTTP/1 requests to `6` parallel requests).
+You probably will use a static file server + CDN anyway if your backend server doesn't support HTTP/2 (I recommend HTTP/2 or above for static files; it reduces waterfall requests as most browsers limit number of parallel HTTP/1 requests to `6` parallel requests).

+Also by having APIs on the same domain, you can avoid other issues like cross domain cookie issues.

-### About Routes
+## About Routes

 You can find routes mapping (it maps URL patterns to components) at [`src/routes/routes.js`](https://github.com/Munawwar/preact-spa-template/blob/preload/src/routes/routes.js).